-It is not the kind of exception that will found the rationalist's projects.
+It is not the kind of exception that will serve to ground or justify the rationalists' projects.

 It is just a small thing, not the introduction of innate ideas.

 I therefore take Hume at his word; we need not alter his general maxim.